hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 </div>

-When clear from context, we drop the word "canonical" for brevity, and might also use the overloaded notation:
+For brevity, when clear from context, we drop the word "canonical", and might also use the overloaded notation:

 $$